Mexico 5 min

 to clipboard

-Banking requirements in Mexico for employers
+Banking requirements for employers in Mexico

 In 2017, changes to labor laws created new rules that require employers to pay all full-time employees who live in Mexico as if they were permanent Mexican citizens.
 Now, expats and citizens follow the same system of rules, simplifying things for the Mexican government while creating a few complications for foreign employers.

 Employers of workers in Mexico must now pay their workers in Mexican pesos through government-approved Mexican banks.
-Employees can convert their payments after the fact, but they cannot receive their salaries in American dollars or any other currencies.
+Employees can convert their payments after the fact, but they cannot receive their salaries in American dollars or any other currency.

-Employers typically set up accounts for employees, but these accounts are specifically for payroll receipt.
-These payroll bank accounts receive deposits from employers, which employees can spend by using a bank-provided debit card.
 While payroll bank accounts do allow employees access to their money, they do not provide a full range of banking services, so employees should still open their own bank accounts for personal use.

-Companies must be diligent to ensure workers in Mexico receive a consistent salary.
-Remote offers full-service employer of record services in Mexico for a flat fee, guaranteeing compliance with all local employment laws while providing a consistently exceptional experience (and consistent payment amounts) for remote workers in the country.
+Remote offers businesses full employer of record services in Mexico for a flat fee.
+We provide guaranteed compliance with all local employment laws while providing a consistently exceptional experience and consistent payment amounts for your remote workers.

 Mexico